-A second theme is the agreement made by Judas with the Jewish authorities: the repentance of the sinful woman is contrasted with the tragic fall of the chosen disciple.
+A second theme is the agreement made by Judas with the Jewish authorities: the repentance and complete redemption of the sinful woman is contrasted with the tragic fall of the once-chosen disciple.

-On the evening of Holy Wednesday the sacrament of the Anointing of the Sick is usually celebrated in church and all are anointed, whether physically ill or not.
+On the evening of Holy Wednesday, the sacrament of the Anointing of the Sick is usually celebrated in church and all are anointed, whether they are physically ill or not.

 It is believed there is no sharp line between bodily and spiritual illnesses, and this sacrament confers not only bodily healing but forgiveness of sins, thus serving as a preparation for the reception of Holy Communion on the next day.